Minecraft Java Edition Server Cores.

 + Works with both plugins and mods based on the Forge core

-In fact, this is a hodgepodge of cores, the essence of which is to optimize the server side.
+Essentially, this is a mix of cores whose essence is to optimize the server part.

 + Optimization

-+ The newest version of the server for minecraft1.19.3 (At the time of writing, the latest version is minecraft1.19.4)
++ The latest version of the server is available for Minecraft 1.19.3 (At the time of writing, the latest version of Minecraft is 1.19.4)

-- Not available for all versions of the game, as development has been going on for a long time.
+- Not available for all game versions as development of one version takes a long time.

 Paper

-+ Can work as a connection proxy, allowing you to work with both Forge and Bukkit servers.
++ Can work as a proxy core for connection, allowing you to work with both Forge and Bukkit servers.

 Tuinity

-+ Even more optimized than the core of Paper.
++ Even more optimized than the Paper core.

 Purpur

-+ Very detailed server configuration (you can customize the AI of every mob* available in the game)
++ Very detailed server configuration (You can configure the AI of each mob* available in the game)

-- Definitely not suitable for beginners as it is hard to set up.
+- Definitely not suitable for beginners as it is difficult to configure.

 Bukkit - https://getbukkit.org/download/craftbukkit